About MLB Network

-MLB Network is the ultimate television destination for baseball fans, featuring the multiple Emmy Award-winning "MLB Tonight," live regular season and Postseason game telecasts, original programming, highlights and insights and analysis from the best in the business, including Bob Costas, Peter Gammons, Jim Kaat, Al Leiter and Harold Reynolds.
+MLB Network is the ultimate television destination for baseball fans, featuring the multiple Emmy Award-winning "MLB Tonight," live regular-season games and Spanish-language Postseason game telecasts, original programming, highlights, and insights and analysis from the best in the business.

 MLB Network launched on Jan.
 1, 2009, at 6 p.m.
 EST with the debut episode of "Hot Stove," followed by the original broadcast of Don Larsen's perfect game in the 1956 World Series.

-MLB Network's live-game coverage includes approximately 150 regular season games, two exclusive League Division Series game telecasts, more than 150 Spring Training games and other special-event game telecasts.
+MLB Network's coverage includes weekly live regular-season games, Spanish-language Postseason game telecasts, more than 150 Spring Training games and other special-event game telecasts.

 "MLB Tonight" airs year-round, including seven days per week during the regular season with live look-ins at games in progress, news, interviews, highlights and analysis.